 - have a disability

-For more information, go to www.CoastalAlabama.edu or call 1-800-381-3722.
-Students should specify which campus they will be taking courses at when requesting information.
+For more information, go to www.coastalalabama.edu or call 1-800-381-3722.
+Coastal Alabama has multiple Student Support Services on various campuses, so students should specify which campus they will be taking courses when requesting information.
 The goal of the program is to increase retention, graduation, and transfer rates of eligible students through offering a range of academic support services.